 Saint Catherines church, Thomas Street, Dublin, Ireland.

-Robert Emmett was born in Dublin on 4 March 1778.
-While studing at Trinity College Dublin he joined the College Historical Society which was a
+Robert Emmett was born 4 March 1778 at 109 St. Stephen's Green, Dublin.
+He was the youngest of his family & had 18 siblings, his father was the State physician.
+While studying at Trinity College Dublin he joined the College Historical Society which was a

-debating society, however when he later became involved with the United Irish society he was expelled.
+debating society.
+When he later became involved with the United Irish society

-re-organising the society & the British Authorities subsequently issued a warrant for his arrest, he escaped & travelled abroad seeking militarty aid for a
+re-organising the society & the British Authorities subsequently issued a warrant for his arrest.
+Emmett escaped & travelled abroad seeking military aid for a

 rebellion & returned to Ireland in October 1802.
 On July 23rd 1803 Robert Emmett launched a minor rising in Dublin which was quashed